Parking Charge Notice

-All contact should be with Open Parking, anyone receiving a Parking Charge Notice must pay, or make contact with Open Parking, within 28 days in order to avoid escalation of the notice.
+All contact should be with Excel Parking, anyone receiving a Parking Charge Notice must pay, or make contact with Excel Parking, within 28 days in order to avoid escalation of the notice.
 We recommend that you do not ignore the Parking Charge Notice.

 Make a payment